HLLMR/stratum-dsp/docs/progress-reports/PHASE_1C_COMPLETE.md

 - ✅ **<50ms Jitter Target**: Validated in integration tests
 - ✅ **Variable Tempo Handling**: Automatic detection and refinement for tempo-variable tracks
 - ✅ **Time Signature Support**: Automatic detection and use for accurate downbeat detection
+- ✅ **Performance Benchmarks**: All methods benchmarked and exceeding targets

 ---